sheryklab/sheryklab/README.md

 *I keep expanding these projects to improve both the analytical depth and the storytelling behind the visuals.*

-### 📚 Growing My Skills In
-- Data modeling and database structure
-- Visualization design and communication
-- Analytical thinking with real-world datasets

 ### 🛠️ Tools
 - SQL
 - MySQL, BigQuery